sora.observer

 Defines a spacecraft observer object.

-Name for the Observer.
-Observer is uniquely defined (name must be different for each observer).
+• name (str) – Name for the spacecraft observer.
+Spacecraft is uniquely defined and the name must be different for each observer.

-The ephemeris used to locate the observer on space.
-It can be “horizons” to use horizons or a list of kernels
+• ephem (str, list, optional, default=’horizons’) – The ephemeris used to locate the observer in space.
+It can be 'horizons' to use JPL Horizons or a list of SPICE kernels.

 get_vector(time, origin='barycenter')[source]